cosmos/sdk-tutorials/academy/4-my-own-chain-exer/migration-exer.md

 ---
 title: Exercise - Introduce a Leaderboard After Production
 order:
-description: Exercise - Introducing a leaderboard to your in-production blockchain
+description: Exercise - A leaderboard for your in-production blockchain
 tag: deep-dive
 ---